097 The Bible & Its Interpretation

-This course focuses on the Bible, and the sacred scriptures of the Jewish and Christian peoples.
-This diverse collection of writings has served as inspiration and catalyst for a great number of central events in human history - from the movements of liberation led by Mahatma Gandhi and Martin Luther King Jr., to the great human tragedies of slavery in the Old South and the medieval Crusades.
+We focus on The Bible, and the sacred scriptures of the Jewish and Christian peoples.
+This diverse collection of writings has served as inspiration and catalyst for a great number of central events in human history–from the movements of liberation led by Mahatma Gandhi and Martin Luther King Jr. to the great human tragedies of slavery in the Old South and the medieval Crusades.
 These texts have also had a profound influence on art, literature, philosophy, and politics for over two thousand years of history, particularly in the West.
-As such, an understanding of the bible is essential for a well-informed perspective on the world.
-This course will introduce students to the most important Biblical events and themes, raising questions of the influence and relevance of this text for the modern world.
-This course will also teach students to employ critical, scholarly tools for reading and interpretation, such as historical and literary criticism, as well as various lenses for the modern academic study of religion.
-Co-curricular lectures are an integral part of this class.
+As such, an understanding of The Bible is essential for a well-informed perspective on the world.
+The course will introduce students to the most important biblical events and themes, raising questions of the influence and relevance of this text for the modern world.
+The course will also teach students to employ critical, scholarly tools for reading and interpretation, such as historical and literary criticism, as well as various lenses for the modern academic study of religion.
+Co-curricular lectures are an integral part of the class.

 110 Topics in the Study of Scripture

 An investigation of a topic in Scripture not covered by the regular offerings of the department.
 Topics are announced prior to registration each semester.
 May be repeated for credit when content changes.Prerequisite: TRS 097.

 A study of the first five books of The Bible, the history of their composition, and their theological contributions to Judaism and Christianity.
 Prerequisite: TRS 097.

 A close study of the Gospel of Mark with an emphasis on its literary, historical, social, and political background.
 Prerequisite: TRS 097.

 An exploration of teachings attributed to Jesus in the Synoptic Gospels (e.g., the Sermon on the Mount, parables, and other memorable statements), emphasizing the ways in which Jesus' statements have been interpreted and appropriated.
 Prerequisite: TRS 97.